denverfoundation/storybase/docs/embedding.rst

 --------------------------

 You can include multiple widgets on a single page.
 If you do this, you only need to include the widget JavaScript file once.
+However, you must include the script *after* all of placeholder elements.
+If you include it at the end of your page's ``<body>`` element, you should be okay.

 Single story
 ============